 Forthcoming EuroPride bids

 When WorldPride (licensed by InterPride) takes place in Europe, EPOA does not licence a EuroPride for the same year.
-At the moment, we await a decision of InterPride on whether Copenhagen Pride will host WorldPride 2021.
-If Copenhagen Pride is not selected, letters of intent for EuroPride 2021 will be invited by 31st March 2018, with a decision at the AGM in October 2018.
+Copenhagen will host WorldPride in 2021 and so the next year for which bidding will take place will be 2022.

 - For EuroPride 2022, letters of intent must be submitted by 31st March 2019, with a decision at the AGM in October 2019.